Blue Rev: Promotion

 Blue Rev was announced on July 6, 2022, alongside the release of the lead single "Pharmacist".
-The second single, "Easy On Your Own?", was released on August 10, 2022.
+The second single, "Easy on Your Own?", was released on August 10, 2022.
 "Belinda Says" and "Very Online Guy" were released as a double single on September 22, 2022.
 The final single, "After the Earthquake", was released on October 5, 2022.

 Critical reception

 Blue Rev received widespread acclaim from music critics upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 86, based on 15 reviews.

 Reviewing the album for AllMusic, Tim Sendra declared that, "the songs are memorable and fun, the performances are inspired, and the production is varied and always interesting," and that "the result is a heavenly indie pop hit guaranteed to make their already besotted fans fall even more head over heels in love with the band."
 At NME, Will Richards concluded that the album, "stands as an ode to continuing to evolve despite obstacles, slowly honing and tweaking your craft, and keeping on moving."
 Ben Salmon of Paste wrote, "These are all top-shelf tunes, and they serve as evidence that Rankin and O'Hanley are among the best pop-song writers working today."

-Writing for Pitchfork, Jeremey D. Larson claimed, "Alvvays came out with a record that finally is large enough to contain the band's splendor.
+Writing for Pitchfork, Jeremy D. Larson claimed, "Alvvays came out with a record that finally is large enough to contain the band's splendor.
 Every song on Blue Rev is a feast, done up with effortless élan," alongside the publication awarding the album the "Best New Music" tag.
 Concluding the review for Clash, Bella Savignano called the album, "a magical, twisty excursion to a crossroads where the band simultaneously reflects on yesteryear and explores the turbulence of divergent realities."
 In Exclaim!, Alex Hudson stated that compared to its namesake, the album "feels less like a hyperactive buzz and more like the crushing hangover the morning after: chaotic, anxiously over-stimulated, and tinged with regretful melancholy."

+Veteran critic Robert Christgau recommended the CD edition over streaming the album because of more clarity from the "shoegaze fuzz" he otherwise perceived, while noticing "how explicitly collegiate [the lyrics] were, situating Molly Rankin both culturally, in her devotion to aesthetic usages less staid than 'the lettered life' she once aspired to, and generationally, as the postgrads who populate her songs negotiate love lives they're seldom ready for".

-The album won the Juno Award for Alternative Album of the Year at the Juno Awards of 2023.
+The album won Alternative Album of the Year at the Juno Awards of 2023 and was shortlisted for the 2023 Polaris Music Prize.
+"Belinda Says" was nominated for Best Alternative Music Performance at the 66th Annual Grammy Awards.